boonier/storm-daniels/README.md

 Then point the browser to `localhost:3000`

+### TIPs!
-TIP!
-Use the mouse or trackpad to look around...
+Use the mouse or trackpad (and L/R click) to look around...scroll works as well